Agora-Pluribus-Technologies/Pluribus.me/owo.md

 ### **Overview**

 The **Pluribus OpenWeb Object (OWO)** format is a proposed open specification for a decentralized, static-first, modular web publishing framework.
-Its purpose is to make it radically simple for anyone to create, host, and share portable websites — without relying on centralized platforms, databases, or proprietary formats.
+Its purpose is to make it radically simple for anyone to create, host, and share portable websites without relying on centralized platforms, databases, or proprietary formats.

 The OWO specification defines a lightweight, machine-readable structure for representing a website as a **single, portable object** that can be freely copied, forked, mirrored, or rendered by any compliant reader.

+Each OWO site is made of plaintext, images, and a lightweight manifest that describes how to render the content.
+The text and images themselves aren't stored directly in the page; they're linked and loaded on demand, allowing smarter use of CDN caching and faster load times.
+The purpose is to cleanly separate a website's content from its presentation.

 ***